Gluten Free Sugar Cookies

 - Festive for Christmas, Valentine’s Day, bake sales, birthdays and special occasions.

-- Add in a drop of food coloring to the batter for fun colors.
+- Add in a drop of food coloring to the batter for fun colors like these Pink Sugar Cookies!

 - As written, this recipe is gluten free and nut free.